ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-04-28-everything-counts-in-affective-amounts.md

 - the new skills I've learned (even kludgey ones such as using the same naming convention in this prototype as for my regular website so that placeholder images appear when I'm testing it on my phone)
 - the hours I've spent on it
 - the features in whatever form the project becomes in the short-term and map them to intended "learning objectives"
+- the features in the final form and compare what I added & what I changed along the way

 More interestingly, and to address this week's question of "What can we count that isn't learning?"
 I could count: